enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

     :align: center

 A directory tree of ./Data folder will be loaded, with directories that don't contain model files filtered out.
 For filtering based on  file name, the text box just above can be used.

+Once an asset is selected, a preview shows it from a slight angled overview, similar to a product photo, rather than a flat front view, since browsed assets can be any shape.
+Right-click and drag on the preview to orbit the camera around it.

 When mass is set to 0, the object will be marked "static" by physics system.
 This means the model will not be able to move, outside of the editor.
 It is the default setting, to be used for building the world.
 Any other value will mark the object as "dynamic", meaning the objects movements will be governed by physics engine.